albar965/littlenavmap-manual/en/APPENDIX.md

 If something goes wrong send me any involved files like KML, PLN or BGL \(if copyright permits\), _Little Navmap_'s log file and configuration file which both can be located in the about dialog.
 My e-mail addresses are shown in the about dialog of _Little Navmap_ as well.

+**Add all necessary information:**

+* Operating system:
+  * Windows: 7, 8 or 10
+  * macOS: El Capitan, Sierra or High Sierra
+  * Linux: which distribution and version
+* Simulator:
+  * X-Plane: 10, 11.05 or 11.10 beta version
+  * FSX, FSX SE, P3D V4 or V4.1
+* Add any flight plans or other files if involved in the error

-Please add all steps that are necessary to reproduce the error.
+**Please add all steps that are necessary to reproduce the error.**

+**If possible send me the log file.**

+**Please compress log files using zip to avoid stuffing my mailbox.**

-When an error occurs during loading of the scenery library send me the offending BGL file if possible.
-The full name and path of the file is shown on top of the error dialog if a specific BGL is the cause.
+When an error occurs during loading of the scenery library send me the offending file if size permits.
+The full name and path of the file is shown on top of the error dialog if a specific is the cause.

 If you're concerned about privacy when sending log files: The log files will contain all system paths \(like your `Documents` directory\) which will also include your username as a part of the path.
 They might also contain your computer's name and IP address in your network.